You are not alone! Do not suffer in silence! Reach out!

 The Counselor can assist students in exploring the best options available to ensure personal success.
 This is accomplished in a non-judgmental supportive environment and may include an initial assessment, short-term solution-focused counseling, and when necessary a request for emergency services or referral to an appropriate program in the community.
 All counseling sessions are confidential according to HIPPA guidelines except in the event an individual discloses intent to harm themselves or others.

 Personal Counseling Services are available through the Academic Support office located in Bldg.
-A. or contact Tanya Hart M.Ed., LCAS, LPC to schedule an appointment, 910-755-7324 or firstname.lastname@example.org
+A. or contact Tanya Lance M.Ed., LCMHC, LCAS to schedule an appointment, 910-755-7324 or email@example.com

 National Suicide Prevention Lifeline: 1-800-273-8255 Free 24-hour hotline available to anyone in crisis